purpleidea/purpleidea.com/content/blog/2013/12/09/vagrant-on-fedora-with-libvirt.md

 $ wget http://files.vagrantup.com/packages/a40522f5fabccb9ddabad03d836e120ff5d14093/vagrant_1.3.5_x86_64.rpm
 $ sudo yum install vagrant_1.3.5_x86_64.rpm
 ```
-<em>EDIT</em>: Please use version <strong>1.3.5</strong> only!
+<em>EDIT</em>: Please use version 1.3.5 only!
 The 1.4 series breaks compatibility with a lot of the necessary plugins.
 You might have success with different versions, but I have not tested them yet.

 You'll probably need some dependencies for the next few steps.
 Ensure they're present:
 ```
-$ sudo yum install libvirt-devel l<code>ibxslt-devel libxml2-devel</code>
+$ sudo yum install libvirt-devel libxslt-devel libxml2-devel
 ```
 The <a href="http://libvirt.org/virshcmdref.html"><em>virsh</em></a> and <a href="http://virt-manager.org/"><em>virt-manager</em></a> tools are especially helpful additions.
 Install those too.